hms-dbmi/dseqr.docs/content/docs/bulk/differential-analyses/index.md

 ### Gene plots

 Viewing raw logcounts for a gene can be a useful addition to summary statistics.
-To show logcounts for a gene of interest summarized by groups, select gene(s) to show expression for:
+To show logcounts for a gene of interest summarized by groups, select a gene to show expression for:

 {{< img-simple src="bulk-gene-plot.png" alt="Gene plots" class="border-1" >}}